folio-org/deprecated-mod-auth/doc/auth_architecture.md

 Because the Auth modules need privileged access to each other, they must be given a shared secret when the modules are started.
 They are able to use this secret as an API key to verify themselves to each other, as the normal Auth mechanism can't be relied upon until the Auth chain is bootstrapped.

-The Permissions module is currently being built to use MongoDB as a backend for storing permissions, but as the Domain Models mature and stabilize, it will ideally use storage provided by Folio's own storage layer.
+The Permissions module is currently being built to use MongoDB as a backend for storing permissions, but as the Domain Models mature and stabilize, it will ideally use storage provided by FOLIO's own storage layer.